Preview

 • National Electronic-Information Consortium (NEICON)

-11. Originals of the reviews are kept by the editorial office for five years.
+• Record-keeping: reviews are archived by the office for five years.

 Publishing Ethics